gardener/cc-utils/.github/actions/pin-actions-and-workflows/README.md

 separate target branch (default: `v1`), where all cross-references between actions and workflows are pinned by commit digest.
 Consumers can reference:

-- `@v1` — a rolling pointer to the latest fixated snapshot, equivalent in convenience to `@master` but with consistent transitive pinning
+- `@v1` — a rolling pointer to the latest pinned snapshot, equivalent in convenience to `@master` but with consistent transitive pinning
 - `@<commit-digest>` — a fully immutable reference; the entire transitive closure of actions and workflows is frozen at that digest